 Adjust with more tomato paste (or sriracha or gochujang), hot sauce and seasonings to your preference.

-For a thinner sauce, add water a tablespoon as a time then whisk to your preferred consistency.
+For a thinner sauce, add water a tablespoon as a time then whisk to your desired consistency.

 Recipe Notes & Tips

 - Use Good Quality Mayonnaise.
-Use a good Japanese mayo if possible, but any mayonnaise will work for this recipe.
-Use your favorite.
+Use a good Japanese mayo for a superior yum yum sauce, though any mayonnaise will work for this recipe.

 - Taste, Adjust, Repeat.
 Not all yum yum sauces are equal.
 Everyone makes theirs a bit differently.
 I've seen complaints on other recipes because people didn't adjust to their own preference.
 If you feel it tastes too much like mayo, add more tomato paste, cayenne and paprika.
 Try more hot sauce.
 Need more garlic?
 Go for it!
 Onion powder?
 Sure thing!
 I like to use extra sriracha in mine.
 Taste, adjust, repeat!
 Make it how you like it.